Episode II: Attack of the Clones

 All this occurs because the true villain is behind the scenes manipulating both sides.
 The ending of Attack of the Clones is chaos, as the dividing lines between good and evil have become almost hopelessly muddled.
 The war is fought by droids and clones, not by real people; Episode II is rife with the transference of unwelcome unconscious impulses onto artificial substitutes, as when the phallic worms trying to poison Padmé are distributed by a flying droid.
 “We’re keepers of the peace, not soldiers,” Windu said of the Jedi at the beginning of the film, but here at the end he is leading a military strike.
 With his unique purple lightsaber, a blend of light and dark – note how often Lucas frames him half in shadow, half in light – Windu is an embodiment of everything wrong with the Jedi: he is authoritarian, arrogant, and prone to violence.
 Note that Windu, with his purple lightsaber, beheads Fett, whose armor is primarily purple, further blurring the lines between good and evil.

 In fact, Clones has a record number of beheadings for a Star Wars film; Anakin beheads three Tusken Raiders onscreen when he massacres the camp and Windu takes off Jango’s head.
 C-3PO’s head is separated from his body and later reunited with it.
 Elsewhere, Viceroy Gunray states that he wants Padmé’s head on his desk, in revenge for his humiliation at her hands in The Phantom Menace.
 This is all very apropos for a film in which reason is thrown out the window almost completely, leaving the galaxy to descend into chaos.
 All of this lends further meaning to the haunting tableau of an empty battlefield with young Boba holding his father’s severed head – which, as a clone, is also his own head.
+(Foreshadowing Luke’s vision in The Empire Strikes Back, in which he beheads Vader and finds his own face beneath his father’s mask.)

 In his essay, “The Relations Between the Ego and the Unconscious,” Jung describes the plot of Attack of the Clones with surprising exactness: